rocky-linux/documentation/docs/books/admin_guide/09-backups.md

 It is possible to extract all or part of a backup.

 `tar` implicitly backs up in relative mode even if the path of the information to be backed up is mentioned in absolute mode.
-However, backup and restore in absolute mode are possible.
+However, backups and restores in absolute mode are possible.

 ### Restoration guidelines